U.S. govt. may pick up hotel tab for 34,000 Sandy victims

 With the weather getting colder, the U.S. government is trying to get disaster victims out of shelters and into hotels and motels while it searches for longer-term solutions, such as rental apartments.

-The hotel and motel rooms will be paid for by the government under the Federal Emergency Management Agency FEMA.L program for temporarily sheltering people, called Transitional Shelter Assistance.
+The hotel and motel rooms will be paid for by the government under the Federal Emergency Management Agency (FEMA) program for temporarily sheltering people, called Transitional Shelter Assistance.

 This is not the same program that supplied FEMA trailers after Hurricane Katrina hit New Orleans in 2005.
 The trailers traditionally have been considered more of a last resort, for disaster victims whose needs cannot be met through home repair or rental units, the Congressional Research Service said in a report about Katrina.